ISPRS Journal of Photogrammetry and Remote Sensing

 language editing services.

-Yifang Ban (KTH Royal Institute of Technology, Sweden),
+Yifang Ban (KTH Royal Institute of Technology, Stockholm, Sweden), Peng Gong (Tsinghua University, Beijing, China) and Chandra Giri (Duke University, Durham, NC, USA),

 Franz Rottensteiner (Leibniz Universität Hannover, Germany),